Joe Mixon Player Prop Bets for the NFL Playoffs - Cincinnati vs. Tennessee - NewsBreak

 Matchup vs. Tennessee

-- Against the Titans, Mixon's 18.5 rushing yards per game over his two career matchups are 42.0 fewer than his over/under in Saturday's game.
+- Over his two career matchups against the Titans, Mixon averaged 18.5 rushing yards per game, 43.0 fewer yards than his over/under in Saturday's game.

-- Mixon has had a rushing touchdown in one game against the Titans, but did not have multiple TDs in that game.
+- In one of two games against the Titans Mixon has run for a touchdown.
+But he did not have multiple TDs in that game.

 - Mixon will go up against a Titans squad that allows 84.6 rushing yards per game and is the NFL's second-ranked rush defense.

-- Mixon and the Bengals will face off against the NFL's 11th-ranked defense in terms of rushing touchdowns allowed (14).
+- The Bengals are up against the NFL's 11th-ranked D when it comes to rushing TDs allowed (14 this year).

 Recent Performances

+- Last week against the Raiders, Mixon picked up 48 yards on 17 carries.

+- He also caught four passes for 28 yards through the air.

-- Mixon has rushed for 94 yards on 29 carries (31.3 yards per game) over his last three outings.
+- Mixon has rushed for 94 yards on 29 carries (31.3 yards per game) during his last three games.

 Mixon's Cincinnati Teammates